Capel St Mary: Rail

 A railway station was built as part of the Hadleigh branch line in 1847.
 The station was closed to passengers in 1932 but freight services continued until 1965, when the line was closed as a result of the Beeching Axe.

-The village was birthplace in 1859 of Lieutenant-General Sir Edwin Alderson, first commander of the Canadian Expeditionary Force of World War I.

 20th century

 During the second World War, the village was frequented by American airmen from nearby RAF Raydon.
 Men from the village were involved in two local Auxiliary Units, Wenham and Capel, part of the 202nd battalion of the Home Guard.
 The Wenham unit was based at a dugout under Jermyn's Farm to the north of the village, and a dugout a short distance away housed their supply of explosives.
 The Capel unit was based in woods near Bentley; the three dugouts at their disposal housed ammunition, a field telephone, and their supplies of gelignite and plastic explosive.
 The explosives were destroyed in-situ after the end of hostilities because they were deemed too dangerous to move.

 In 1960, initial plans were drawn up for significant housing development and mains sewerage in the village – the latter was needed following the introduction of mains water in 1951.
 These were finalised by 1963, initiating an expansion of the village from some 632 people in 1961 to a peak of 3,176 people in 1991.
 The new houses were built with an open-plan design: front gardens were not to be enclosed, and grass verges were to separate fences from the pavement.
 Plans for the village shopping centre were approved in 1974.